Side Hustles and Morality in the 80s

 My father tried to get into dog-breeding once, as well.
 We had a beautiful Doberman female.
 After successfully breeding her, she had a litter of 9 pups and promptly developed mastitis, which quickly put an end to any future breeding endeavors.

-Our “business” consisted of a giant vacuum molding machine and a hundred thin sheets of different colored plastic, each approximately 4′ x 4′.
-With this, you could create just about any kind of sign as long as you had the mold or template and whoever we purchased the equipment from also provide a large catalog of rubber molds you could purchase for use.
+Our other “business” consisted of a giant vacuum molding machine and a hundred thin sheets of different colored plastic, each approximately 4′ x 4′.
+With this, you could create just about any kind of sign as long as you had the mold or template.
+Whomever we purchased the equipment from also provided a large catalog of rubber molds you could purchase for use.

 The actual sign-making process was fascinating to me, even then.
 Once you selected your rubber sign mold, you put it on the bottom of the machine.
 Above that, you placed your sheet of plastic–usually white.
 Once you closed the lid and flipped a switch, the plastic would begin heating up.
 And this is where it got tricky..and hot!
 Everything was manual then; there were no electronic dials or automation, so you’d have to squat down and watch the plastic slowly heat, breathing in hot plastic fumes all the while.
 When it got to the point where the plastic was so hot that it was started to droop down in the middle due to gravity, you had to very quickly do the following: shut off the heater, flip on the vacuum, and then push the handle that lowered the plastic onto the rubber mold.
 The drama was palpable and the noise from the vacuum was like a Harley Davidson thundering through the garage and every time we did it, my heart would thump in my chest and I felt like I was having a mini panic attack!
 But if you did everything correctly, almost as soon as you lowered the shelf onto the plastic, the vacuum sucked the hot plastic over the mold, and voila!
 You had your sign.
 You then reversed all your switches and louvers and you were done.